 The UK Government has now announced plans for the new Streamlined Energy and Carbon Reporting (SECR) regulations which will take effect in 2019.
 This new reporting framework will replace the CRC Energy Efficiency Scheme (CRC EES) and extend the scope of the existing Mandatory Carbon Reporting (MCR) regulations for listed companies to all large organisations.

 Until recently, identifying and analysing for TPH, tars etc. has relied on laboratory GCs.
 However, measuring fluorescence across the UV and visible range can, in three minutes, identify and analyse petroleum or coal tar derived hydrocarbon contamination of liquids and solids immediately on site or in a laboratory.
 This method provides quantitative values for TPH, DRO, GRO as well as total BTEX, total PAHs and Benzo(a)pyrene in soil, groundwater and waste streams.

-This webinar is the first part of our new webinar series 'Entrepreneurship in the Environment' which will explore the culture and attitudes around entrepreneurship in the environmental science sector.
-Over the coming months, we will hear from a range of successful entrepreneurs, who have pioneered innovated and grown businesses in the sector.
-Our speakers will share their experiences and discuss key challenges and opportunities they faced when establishing their businesses.
+This webinar series explores the culture and attitudes around entrepreneurship in the environmental science sector.
+Over the last few months, we have heard from a range of successful entrepreneurs, who have pioneered innovated and grown businesses in the sector.
+Our speakers have shared their experiences and discussed key challenges and opportunities they faced when establishing their businesses.